 Above is my son’s recycled project that he thought of all on his own.
 He used a piece of cardboard that came in a box from something we ordered.
 Then he started collecting toilet tissue rolls to slide over the cardboard.
-This kid (8-years-old) was so excited and couldn’t wait to show his dad and me what he had made.
+This kid (8 years old) was so excited and couldn’t wait to show his dad and me what he had made.
 This is Brody’s Recycled Telescope – complete with a see-through lens.
 Pretty cool, uh?

-How can we teach our kids Responsible Consumption & Production
+How can we teach our kids Responsible Consumption & Production?

-Try these conversation starters:
+Try these conversation starters with your kids:

 - What kinds of things do people throw away?